Galactus22625/JiraTicketScripts/README.md

 Generate CSV files with generated Jira Ticket information to import into Jira for volume testing

 ## Use
-In Order to generate Projects, run
+In Order to generate CSV File, run
 >python3 GenerateCSV.py {[Project Name] [Project Key] [Number of Tickets]}

 If you want to import to multiple projects, just repeat{[Project Name] [Project Key] [Number of Tickets]} for each project you want.
 If you want to create a new project when you import, put values for project name and project key that are different from the values of your current projects <br />